crewAIInc/crewAI/README.md

 ## Getting Started

+Please note, CrewAI is recommended to be used with Python 3.10 for optimal and compatibility.
-To get started with CrewAI, follow these simple steps:
+To get started with CrewAI, follow these simple steps.

 ### 1. Installation